Section 5.6 – Cross Country State Championship

-5.6.1 The Carnival is to be held in Term Three (3) each year.
+5.6.1 The Championship is to be held in Term Three (3) each year.

-(a) Each Region/Association may enter a maximum of six (6) competitors per event.
+(a) Each Association may enter a maximum of six (6) competitors per event.

 (b) Athletes in Multi Class Events